 “RFI’s most important goal was to quickly assess the impact of different infrastructural and operational alternatives on the case study,” said Giulia Costagli, director of the research department at RFI (CeSPI).
 “The current infrastructure won’t allow a consistent increase in trains, hence limiting both transport capacity development and the quality, in terms of punctuality, offered to the clients.”

 RFI needed a way to explore the impact of multiple scenarios and quickly compare possible directions for the project, all of which were significantly different in terms of cost.
-Based on a positive experience from former projects, RFI reached out to Citilabs to help create and run the assessment using the Cube Dynasim Railways module.
+Based on a positive experience from former projects, RFI reached out to Citilabs to help create and run the assessment using the Cube Dynasim Railways.

 “For RFI it was fundamental to have an idea, before deeper analysis, about the ‘optimal’ solution, limiting the costs for new/improved infrastructures and guaranteeing a significant increase in terms of level of service,” Costagli explained.